CAVEconnectome/terraform-google-cave/QUICKSTART.md

 ```

 ## Environment repository
-We recommend that you set up a seperate repository/folder to store all your environment configurations.
+We recommend that you set up a separate repository/folder to store all your environment configurations.
 So make a new folder that you will store and track these files.

 You can see an example repository at https://www.github.com/CAVEconnectome/terraform-cave-private which is used to manage several cave deployments (3 global, and 6 local clusters).